davidkml/vc-made-simple/docs/COMMANDS.md

 - prints `Repository initialized at <cwd>` upon success

 **Failure cases**:
-- If there is already a repository initialized in the current directory, abort and print to standard error:
+- if there is already a repository initialized in the current directory, abort and print to standard error:
 ```
 Repository is already initialized
   (type "vms" in command prompt to display a summary of available commands)